AureliaSindhu/Toastology/README.md

   <li> Aurelisa Sindhunirmala </li>
   <li> Albertus Sindhunirmala </li>
 <h4> License </h4>
-  <p> Please do not copy our code for any purposes without contacting the contibutors.
-Contacts can be found in our about page on the official link. <p>
+  <p> Please do not copy (including forking this repository) our code for any purposes without contacting the contributors.
+Contacts can be found on our about page on the official link. <p>
   <p> The artwork, characters, and intellectual property associated with Toastology are copyrighted and may not be used or reproduced without explicit permission from the creators.
-Do not copy or distribute any contents, including code and artwork, without permission. </p>
+Do not copy or distribute any content, including code and artwork, without permission. </p>
 <h4> Acknowledgements </h4>
   <p> Isabel Myers and Katharine Briggs for their theory and inspiration </p>
 <h4> Version </h4>